You want smart political talk without the meltdowns?

 It's just how do we get there?

-And and that was the conversation.
+And that was the conversation.

-I'm here to legislate um to govern for my people and it it was very important to me to make sure that we had this locked in because I don't want to go the next two years with centralized power in the House of Representatives.
+And it was very important to me to make sure that we had this locked in because I don't want to go the next two years with centralized power in the House of Representatives.

-I want each individual member empowered, strengthened to have a voice and that is exactly what we accomplished.
+I want each individual member empowered, strengthened, to have a voice.

 It took a few extra days, but that's okay.

-Congress takes six to eight weeks off every summer to take a few days to get this right is very important.
+To take a few days to get this right is very important.

 I think we'd all be better off.

-Your election was a very tight election and it kind of surprised me.
+Your election was a very tight election, and it kind of surprised me.

-I know I had you on at one point and I just I've kind of figured your race was a slam dunk.
+I know I had you on at one point, and I just, I've kind of figured your race was a slam dunk.

 What happened?

-In my 2020 general election there were three third party candidates that easily took um five to ten thousand votes from the Democrats and um and so there was a wider margin and we were able to see that victory much sooner.
+And so there was a wider margin, and we were able to see that victory much sooner.

-So I won in 2020 with 51% of the vote and I won in 2022 with 51% of the vote.
+So I won in 2020 with 51% of the vote, and I won in 2022 with 51% of the vote.

-I'm still going to be in my district working as aggressively as I have been for the past several years um to to make sure every voice is heard and that I'm able to deliver promises for them.
+I'm still going to be in my district working as aggressively as I have been for the past several years to make sure every voice is heard and that I'm able to deliver promises for them.

 And I'm looking forward to doing exactly that.

-I hope this week proves that I'm not going to stop fighting for them that I'm always going to stand strong.
+I hope this week proves that I'm not going to stop fighting for them, that I'm always going to stand strong.

-I won't be bullied into a position and um I I'll I'll do exactly what um my principals tell me are are right to serve my district.
+And I'll do exactly what my principals tell me are right to serve my district.

 Are you guys good?

-I Marjorie Taylor Green is my colleague and I wish her the best that is a non-answer answer.
+Marjorie Taylor Greene is my colleague, and I wish her the best.

-So you you've you have not resolved your differences yet do you plan on it?
+So you have not resolved your differences yet.

-Look uh it I if there are differences to be resolved, sure.
+Look, if there are differences to be resolved, sure.

 We will now have 72 full hours to read a bill before it comes there.

-Um I I I've been you know on on different sides of of many issues um with with her and other colleagues in the past, and um I'm doing what's right for my district and focusing on exactly that.
+I've been on different sides of many issues with her and other colleagues in the past.

-All right, there will be peace in the family.
+There will be peace in the family.

-Well, and that's it, and work for the American people.
+And work for the American people.

 Thank you.